 Is the Aviator EV Lincoln’s first all-electric car?

-Two weeks after Ford disclosed that it will launch a Lincoln Aviator EV at the 2021 Capital Markets Day on May 26, 2021, Lincoln announced on June 16, 2021, that it will unveil its global EV in 2022, and it released a teaser showing that model’s front-end.
-Reports suggested this model could be a Lincoln Nautilus-sized model called ‘Lincoln Mark E.’ Now, Automotive News says that Lincoln will reveal the Aviator EV as its first pure electric vehicle in 2022.
+Two weeks after Ford disclosed that it will launch a Lincoln Aviator EV at the 2021 Capital Markets Day on May 26, 2021, Lincoln announced on June 16, 2021, that it will unveil its global EV in 2022, and released a teaser showing that model’s front-end.
+Reports suggested this could be a Nautilus-sized ‘Lincoln Mark E.’ However, Automotive News says that Lincoln will reveal the Aviator EV as its first pure electric vehicle.

-Hau Thai-Tang Chief Product Platform & Operations Officer, Ford, has said that a new rear-wheel drive/all-wheel drive BEV flexible architecture will underpin the Lincoln Aviator Electric.
-In addition to family SUVs like this Lincoln model and the Ford Explorer EV, this platform will be fit for even active lifestyle vehicles with excellent driving dynamics, tough mid-size pickups, rugged SUVs, and cargo vehicles.
+Hau Thai-Tang Chief Product Platform & Operations Officer, Ford, has said that a new rear-wheel drive/all-wheel drive BEV flexible architecture will underpin the Lincoln Aviator EV.
+In addition to family SUVs, the platform will be fit for active lifestyle vehicles with excellent driving dynamics, tough mid-size pickups, rugged SUVs, and cargo vans.